mariaaallotar/C-library/README.md

-# libft
+# C-library

-Libft is there first project of the 42 curriculum.
-In this project you write your own versions of standard C functions as well as add other usefull functions.
-This library is used in several later projects in the curriculum.
+In this project I wrote my own versions of standard C functions as well as add other usefull functions.
+This project is part of the 42 curriculum and is used in several later projects in the curriculum.

 ## Functions